couchbaselabs/couchbase-spark-mllib-sample/README.md

     spark.createDataFrame(rdd, schema).show()

 ```
-**TIP:** There are a lot of examples of how use couchbase connector [here](https://github.com/couchbaselabs/couchbase-spark-samples/tree/master/src/main/scala)
+**TIP:** There are a lot of examples of how to use couchbase connector [here](https://github.com/couchbaselabs/couchbase-spark-samples/tree/master/src/main/scala)

 Our dataframe still looks exactly as what we had in our database:
 ```scala